hris69/Discord.py-Bot-Template/README.md

 If you have any suggestions about that template, please create a pull request.
 Information:
 * Built with [Python 3.7.9](https://www.python.org/downloads/release/python-379/)
-* ©️ 2021 Hris - This project is licensed under the [Apache License 2.0](https://github.com/hris69/discordpy-bot-template/blob/main/LICENSE.md)
+* ©️ 2021 Hris - This project is licensed under the [Apache License 2.0](https://github.com/hris69/discordpy-bot-template/blob/main/LICENSE.md) License